shogun-toolbox/shogun/doc/readme/EXAMPLES.md

     make build_cpp_meta_examples

-and run them as from their folder straight-away (you might have to set environmental variables, see [INTERFACES.md](INTERFACES.md))
+and run them from their folder straight-away (you might have to set environmental variables, see [INTERFACES.md](INTERFACES.md))

     cd examples/meta/cpp/multiclass
     ./cpp-multiclass-k_nearest_neighbours

-As the examples are part of the tests, you can easily run them as described in [DEVELOPING.md](DEVELOPING.md#testing).
+As the examples are a part of the tests, you can easily run them as described in [DEVELOPING.md](DEVELOPING.md#testing).
 Alternatively, you see [INTERFACES.md](INTERFACES.md) on how to run them manually.

 For details, see `CMakeLists.txt` in `examples/meta/` for details, `generate.py` and `translate.py` in `examples/meta/generator/`.